nirtamir2/talks/2025-06-26/src/slides.md

 </v-click>

 <!--
-One option is to define a custom error that extends error.
+One option is to define a custom error that extends error, with a custom tag.
 [click]
 [click]
 This lets us throw a specific type of error instead of a generic one.